crim-ca/stac-populator/docs/populators.md

 ### 4.2.
 Adding populator CLI command

-To be able to invoke the populator from the CLI, following updates must be performed.
+To be able to invoke the populator from the CLI, the following updates must be performed.

 1. Copy the `def add_parser_args(...)` and `def runner(...)` methods from the [`STACpopulator/implementations/RDPS_CRIM/add_RDPS.py`][add-rdps-module] module.